-State Organizations
+State Resources

 The Iowa Disability Equipment Swap is a resource for you to buy, sell, & trade your accessible and medical supplies and equipment.
 Please keep your items disability specific, items that aid those with disabilities.
 The intention of this page is to help connect our members to buy, sell, trade useful items that are helpful and pertain to individuals with disabilities (specifically spinal injury/disease/disorder).
 Examples are, but not limited to: grab bars, assistive technology, used ramp vehicles, bathroom equipment, adapted cooking utensils, ramps, and so on.